MohdAdnan7011/streamlit-todo-app/README.md

 The application will open in a new tab in your default web browser.

-☁️ Deployment
-This application is ready for deployment on Streamlit Community Cloud.

-Push the project code (including todo_app.py and requirements.txt) to a public GitHub repository.

-Sign up for Streamlit Community Cloud using your GitHub account.

-Click "New app" and select the repository.

-Ensure the main file path is set to todo_app.py and click "Deploy!".

 🌟 Future Improvements
 User Authentication: Add user accounts to allow multiple people to use the app with their own private to-do lists.